-A sport club is a student organization formed by students with a common interest and desire to participate in a specific sport or activity.
-Sport clubs can best be described as the combining the team elements of varsity athletics with the recreational atmosphere of intramural sports.
+A club sport is a student organization formed by students with a common interest and desire to participate in a specific sport or activity.
+Club sports can best be described as the combining the team elements of varsity athletics with the recreational atmosphere of intramural sports.
 Some clubs can be highly competitive and compete in conferences and leagues while others may be instructional or recreational in nature.
-The goals and the purposes of the sport clubs is really dependent upon the student leaders of the club, who are the individuals who run the clubs.
+The goals and the purposes of the club sports are really dependent upon the student leaders of the club, who are the individuals who run the clubs.

-Sport clubs are unique sports entities because all of the organizational duties are performed by the student leaders who may be one of the following: President, Vice President, Secretary, Treasurer, etc. Sport clubs prepare their own budgets, with the assistance of the Sport Club Director as needed; schedule their own practices and games, and may hire their own coaches/instructors with the approval of the Sport Club Director.
+Club sports are unique sports entities because all of the organizational duties are performed by the student leaders who may be one of the following: President, Vice President, Secretary, Treasurer, etc. Club sports prepare their own budgets, with the assistance of the Club Sports Director as needed; schedule their own practices and games, and may hire their own coaches/instructors with the approval of the Club Sports Director.

 Some competitive traveling clubs have try-outs and others have an open membership.
 Competitive traveling clubs that have tryouts may have limitations on roster size imposed by conference or governing body rules.

 Most clubs have some sort of participation fees, require fundraising time by members and/or solicit sponsorship or donations to assist with the clubsâ€™ budget.
 A limited amount of funds are allocated annually to assist the clubsâ€™ reach their goals, but most of clubsâ€™ finances come through dues, fundraising or sponsorship/donations.